 STATISTICS WELCOMES NEW FACULTY

-Two new faculty members will join the Statistics faculty this fall.
-Please join us in welcoming Dr. Raymond Ka Wai Wong and Dr. Debdeep Pati to the Department of Statistics Faculty.
+Three new faculty members will join the Statistics Department this fall beginning on September 1, 2018.
+Please join us in welcoming Tanya Garcia, Yang Ni and David Jones to the Department of Statistics Faculty.

-Debdeep Pati is a member of the American Statistical Association, International Biometric Society (Eastern North American Region), International Society for Bayesian Analysis, Institute of Mathematical Statistics as well as the International Indian Statistical Association.
+David Jones is a member of the American Statistical Association, the International Society for Bayesian Analysis, the Institute of Mathematical Statistics, and the American Astronomical Society.